supalarry/woioi-app/README.md

 ![alt text](https://i.imgur.com/bJvbseM.jpg)

 Then, let's say you want to understand lyrics of a song in Russian.
-You input song's name, artist and lyrics
+You input song's name, artist and lyrics.
+The language is automatically detected.

 ![alt text](https://i.imgur.com/nMvzbvt.jpg)